| MARGINS Theoretical and Experimental Institute:

 geodynamicists and rheologists have led to vigorous exchanges between

+the disciplines, and the recent MELT experiment.
 Formulating the essential problems, places and approaches to studying

 subduction processes was the main goal of the Subduction Factory Workshop,